liveoffline2021-max/christmas-countdown-privacy-policy/index.md

 We do not use your data for any other purposes.

-**User Choices**
-You can opt out of personalized ads by adjusting your Google settings here: [Google Ads Settings](https://www.google.com/settings/ads)
+## Ad Consent and Revocation

+For users in the European Economic Area (EEA), the United Kingdom, and Switzerland, you can review or change your ad consent for this app at any time via [Google’s consent revocation page](https://www.google.com/appconsent).

+For general Google ad settings, you can also visit [Google Ads Settings](https://www.google.com/settings/ads) to manage your ad personalization across all Google services.

 **Children’s Privacy**
 Christmas Alarm Clock is not intended for children under 13, and we do not knowingly collect data from children.